 Tom Harper is CEO of Networld Media Group, which publishes VirtualCurrencyToday.com, MobilePaymentsToday.com and ATMmarketplace.com.
 He is also co-author of "Cash Box: The Invention and Globalization of the ATM."

 Tom Harper is publisher of BiblicalLeadership.com and CEO of Networld Media Group, the site's parent company.
-He has written Leading from the Lions’ Den: Leadership Principles from Every Book of the Bible and Career Crossover: Leaving the Marketplace for Ministry (both with B&H).
+He has written three books, including Through Colored Glasses: How Great Leaders Reveal Reality (DeepWater Books, 2018), Leading from the Lions’ Den: Leadership Principles from Every Book of the Bible (B&H, 2010), and Career Crossover: Leaving the Marketplace for Ministry (B&H, 2007).
 Tom serves as a lay leader at Southeast Christian Church in Louisville, Ky., where he attends with his wife and three children.www